Who we are

 Chairman

-Martin Ferguson, Chairman, brings decades of experience working with the resource sector from a government and private sector perspective.
-Martin served as the Member for Batman from 1996 to 2013 and held a variety of Shadow Ministerial portfolios including Resources and Energy.
-Upon the Rudd Government’s election in December 2007, Martin was appointed Minister for Resources and Energy, and Minister for Tourism, positions he held until March 2013.
+Upon the Rudd Government’s election in December 2007, Mr Ferguson was appointed Minister for Resources and Energy, and Minister for Tourism, positions he held until March 2013.

 Dr Matthias Raab